department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/07-2024 Assistive tech/Form/Conversation guide.md

 When you're ready, start by navigating to ID.me.

-Now, I can dictate the test username and password to you, or I can email it to you.
+Now, I can dictate the test username and password to you, send it in the Zoom chat or email you.
 What do you prefer?

-> Dictate or email.
+> Dictate or send link.

 Username: tyler+02@bluetiger.digital